Your Board is Making Decisions for People It Doesn’t Understand!

 Session Overview

 When did your board last have someone under 30 around the table?
 Under 35?
-And if not — what conversations are you not having?
-What risks are you not seeing?
-What opportunities are you walking straight past because nobody in the room thinks that way?
+And if not, what conversations are you not having, and what risks are you not seeing?
+What opportunities might you be walking straight past because nobody in the room thinks that way?

 The average age of a housing association board member in England is over 57.
 Meanwhile, the average age of a social housing tenant is falling.
-The people making decisions about homes, services and communities are increasingly disconnected — in age, in experience, and in outlook — from the people those decisions affect.
-That gap is widening.
-And every year it does, the decisions your board makes become less relevant to the people they affect.
+The people making decisions about homes, services and communities are becoming increasingly disconnected in age, experience, and in outlook from the people those decisions affect.
+That gap is widening, and every year it does the decisions your board makes become less relevant to the people they affect.

 This isn’t a session about box-ticking diversity.
 It’s about whether your governance model is fit for the decade ahead - or whether it’s quietly becoming a liability.

-Join James Ballantyne for an honest, energising session on why recruiting younger board members isn’t a nice-to-have — it’s a strategic imperative.
-James has lived this question from both sides of the table: as a housing professional with over a decade of operational and transformation experience, and as one of the sector’s most prominent advocates for young voices in governance.
+Join James Ballantyne for an honest, energising session on why recruiting younger board members isn’t a nice-to-have but a strategic imperative.
+James has lived this question from both sides of the table: as a housing professional with over a decade of operational and transformation experience, and as one of the sector’s most prominent advocates for young voices in leadership and governance.

 We’ll be getting into the questions that should be keeping governance leads up at night: